outputwebsites/starter/README.md

 ### Preloading images

-THis kit takes advantage of the [preload attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/preload) to fetch images above the fold with higher priority, resulting in improved performances and reducing flashes of unstyled content.
+This kit takes advantage of the [preload attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/preload) to fetch images above the fold with higher priority, resulting in improved performances and reducing flashes of unstyled content.
 Preloaded images are used on the index page for the hero image as well as on all other pages in the Landing component.

 You will notice this snippet at the top of every `.astro` page: